 In 1999-00, the working families’ and disabled persons’ tax credits (WFTC/DPTC) were created – subsuming family credit and disability working allowance, while also increasing average awards.
 The current ‘new tax credits’ were created in 2003-04, absorbing both WFTC/DPTC and the child allowances in income support and jobseeker’s allowance.
-Support was also extended to families on higher incomes and families without children while abolishing the children’s tax credit.
+Support was also extended to families on higher incomes and families without children while the children’s tax credit was abolished.
 The increase in average awards and the widening of the scope significantly increased spending.

 Measures announced in June 2010 cut support from higher up the income distribution meaning the caseload fell by around 20 per cent in 2012-13.
 Average awards were also cut as the uprating of various elements moved from RPI to CPI inflation, childcare support was cut from 80 to 70 per cent of eligible costs, the withdrawal rate was increased from 39 to 41 per cent, and additional payments for babies were also cut.
 These cuts were only partially offset by an increase in the value of the child element.

-Spending on tax credits is forecast to fall further from 1.5 per cent of national income in 2015-16 to 1.2 per cent in 2021-22.
-This largely reflects the three-year 1 per cent cap on uprating from 2013-14 followed by the four-year freeze on the uprating of tax credits from 2016-17, alongside measures that cut support for larger families.
+Spending on tax credits is forecast to fall further from 1.4 per cent of national income in 2016-17 to 1.1 per cent in 2022-23.
+This largely reflects the four-year freeze on the uprating of tax credits from 2016-17 to 2019-20, alongside measures that cut support for larger families.